 Before you start the project, make sure you have the following materials ready:

-- 2 pieces of construction paper for front and back cover
+- 2 pieces of construction paper for the front and back covers

-- Leaves (leaves which are still somewhat fresh work better than dry leaves)
+- Leaves (fresh leaves work better than dry ones)

 - Contact paper

-- Cut the Construction Paper: Begin by cutting the construction paper into a size suitable for the front and back cover.
-An 8 inch by 8 inch size works well.
+- Cut the Construction Paper: Begin by cutting the construction paper into a size suitable for the front and back covers.
+An 8-inch by 8-inch size generally works well for this project.

-- Cut two pieces of contact paper to about the same size as the cover.
+- Prepare the Contact Paper: Cut two pieces of contact paper, roughly the same size as the cover.
 Contact paper will protect the leaves and keep them in place.

 - Arrange the Leaves: Carefully peel the backing off one of the pieces of contact paper and lay it flat on a table, sticky side up.
-Arrange one or more leaves on the sticky side.
-Leave at least an inch space between the edge of the leaves and the edge of the contact paper.
-(Don’t put them too close to the edge.)
+Arrange one or more leaves on the sticky side, leaving at least an inch of space between the leaves and the edges of the contact paper.
+Avoid placing the leaves too close to the edges.

 - Seal the Leaves: Peel the backing off the second piece of contact paper.
 Now, carefully place the sticky side of this second piece over the first, sandwiching the leaves in between.
 This step might require an extra pair of hands to ensure a smooth and neat sealing process.

 - Trim the Edges: Once the leaves are neatly sandwiched between the contact paper, trim the edges to make them neat and uniform.